TanGentleman/limitless-convex-db/convex-app/python-src/README.md

 # Python Integration with Convex

-This folder contains Python code to interact with the Convex backend.
+You can use public functions to interact with the Convex backend.
+The main.py file uses a `sync` function at `convex-app/extras/hooks.ts` to sync the Limitless API to Convex.

 ## Prerequisites

 Before you begin, ensure you have:

-- Python 3.9+ installed
+- Python 3.8+ installed
 - A Convex project set up and deployed
 - Your Convex deployment URL (follow steps in convex-app/README.md)